genomicsclass/leanpub/manuscript/permutation_tests_exercises.md

     obs <- mean(smokers) - mean(nonsmokers)
     ```
 A>
-A>    The question is weather this observed difference is statisticall significant.
-We do not want to rely on the assumptions needed for the normal or t-distribution approximations to hold.
-So instead we will use permutations.
-What we will do is reshuffle the data and recompute the mean.
+A>  The question is whether this observed difference is statistically significant.
+We do not want to rely on the assumptions needed for the normal or t-distribution approximations to hold, so instead we will use permutations.
+We will reshuffle the data and recompute the mean.
 We can create one permuted sample with the following code:
 A>
 A>
     ```r